Frequently asked questions about University Relations

 - How competitive is the Faculty Research Awards program?

 - Our Research Awards program has become increasingly competitive.
-Applications more than doubled between 2010 and 2011.
-We expect our acceptance rate going forward will be roughly 10-15%.
+Applications more than doubled in the last 3 years.
+We expect our acceptance rate going forward will be roughly 15%.
 Historically, we have funded a higher percentage of proposals springing from an existing collaboration between the PI(s) and Google or where Googlers have expressed advanced interest in serving as a sponsor if the project is funded.
 Please see the section above on Google contacts and potential Google sponsors for details on those relationships.

 - How are Research Awards recipients selected?